South Hill, Toronto

 South Hill is a neighbourhood in Toronto, Ontario, Canada.
 It is located north of downtown and covers the area west of Avenue Road, south of St. Clair Avenue, east of Spadina Road, and north of the Canadian Pacific railway tracks.
-The area is dominated by the steep hill of the former Lake Iroquois shoreline.
+The area is dominated by the steep hill of the Davenport Road escarpment.
 The Nordheimer Ravine also cuts through the area, which is surrounded by Sir Winston Churchill Park.
 This park covers the northwestern portion of South Hill.

 History

 The first settlers of York, Upper Canada, divided the area that would become South Hill into concessions in 1793.
 One large section of the area went to Peter Russell, and Russell Hill Road continues to run through the centre of the neighbourhood.

 In the late nineteenth century, the area became home to some of the wealthiest citizens of Toronto.
 They built a series of large manors along the top of the hill.
 These included Senator John Macdonald's Oaklands, the Eaton family's Ardwold, Samuel Nordheimer's Glenedyth, James Austin's Spadina, Senator William McMaster's Rathnelly, and most prominently Sir Henry Pellatt's Casa Loma.

 The area was annexed to the city of Toronto in a series of sections beginning in 1905.
 It has remained an expensive residential area, though most of the large manors have today either been demolished or converted to other uses.